The steam team’s number one blue engine – Thomas himself – is waiting for you on the East Lancashire Railway, for one great big adventure!

 No, guests must travel on the ‘Thomas’ train as advertised on their pre-booked ticket.
 Guests can access the platform up to 60 minutes prior to departure where Sir Topham Hatt will be on platforms 3 and 4.
 Also, look out for the Troublesome Trucks!

 Yes.
 The Troublesome Trucks will make an appearance at Bury Station Platform 4 at intervals throughout the day.
 A short walk from Bury Station takes you to the Bury Transport Museum and courtyard.
-Show your Day Out With Thomas pre-booked ticket for admission to enjoy the additional activities on offer.
+Show your Day Out With Thomas pre-booked ticket for admission to enjoy the additional activities on offer such as face painters, balloons modellers, 4 funfair rides suitable for toddlers and colouring station – all of which are included in your ticket.
 Day Out With Thomas ticketholders can access Bury Transport Museum throughout the day as dated on their ticket.

 Face Painting is for ages three and above.